MolSSI/QCFractal/docs/qcfractal/source/setup_quickstart.rst

 The second command starts ``qcfractal-server`` in the background.
 It also starts one :term:`Worker` which will pull :term:`tasks <Task>` from the :term:`Server` and run them.

-Test if everything is setup by running a Hartree-Fock calculation a single hydrogen molecule, as in the :doc:`quickstart` (note this requires ``psi4``):
+Test if everything is setup by running a Hartree-Fock calculation on a single hydrogen molecule, as in the :doc:`quickstart` (note this requires ``psi4``):

 .. code-block:: python